Bathui/Different-way-to-solve-fibonacci-number/README.md

 ## Program part
 1. I used recursion and tail recursion to write the program of getting n-th term of fibonacci number, which is in recursion.c and tailRecursion.c.

 2. The method of using eigenvalues is in the file eigenvalues.c.
-It seems a little confusing, but it is just a process of pluging exact number.
+It seems a little confusing for some parts, but it is just a process of pluging exact numbers.
 The central idea is involved in the derivation part in last section.